nicholasbishop/journald-to-cloudwatch/README.md

 ## Usage

-First, build the service:
+To build the service for EC2:

-    cargo build --release
+    tools/package.py

+This builds in a Docker container that has the libraries an awslinux2 EC2 instance would have.

-The output is `target/release/journald-to-cloudwatch`.
+The output is `release/journald-to-cloudwatch.tar.gz`.
 Copy that to an EC2 instance.
-There is an example service configuration file in the repo, `journald-to-cloudwatch.service`.
-Copy that to the instance under `/etc/systemd/system/` and modify `LOG_GROUP_NAME` to the name of your log group.
+There is an example service configuration file in the tarball.
+Copy that to `/etc/systemd/system/` and modify `LOG_GROUP_NAME` to the name of your log group.
 Note that the log group must exist for the service to work; it will not create the log group.

 ## IAM policy